pupillaX/pupilla/preprints.md

 </div>

 <div id="no-results" class="no-results" style="display: none;">
-  <p>No preprints match your current filters.
-Try adjusting your search terms or discipline filter.</p>
+  <p>No preprints match your current search and filters.
+Try adjusting your search terms or filter settings.</p>
 </div>

 <!-- Browse by Discipline section commented out - can be restored later